-On the basis of the information available from a site walkover and from the Planning Authority's GIS in relation to archaeological heritage, there are no landscapes and sites of archaeological significance on or in the vicinity of the application site.
+On the basis of the information available from a site walkover and from the Planning Authority's GIS in relation to archaeological heritage, there are no landscapes or sites of archaeological significance on the application site.

-The design proposals will have a minimum impact the important aspects of the early 19th century building.
-A design statement and Architectural Impact Assessment has been prepared with a view to minimising the impact on the protected structure and the streetscape.
+An Architectural Impact Assessment has been prepared with a view to minimising the impact on the adjacent protected structure [Durrow Methodist Church RPS 164] and the streetscape.
 The design will provide for the sympathetic redesign and refurbishment of an important and prominent building within the village.

-7) Types and Characteristics of the Potential Impacts
+Types and Characteristics of the Potential Impacts